Learning to learn with play

-Learning to learn is the skill that allows us to organise our learning pattern through the best strategies and tools according to our needs.
-The European Commission considers it a “key competence” to be an active, responsible and free citizen, able to face everyday life better.
+Learning to learn is the skill that allows us to organize our learning pattern through the best strategies and tools according to our needs.
+The European Commission considers it a “key competence” to be an active, responsible, and free citizen, able to face everyday life better.

-It is “the ability to persevere in learning, to organise one’s learning also through effective management of time and information, both individually and in groups.
-This competence includes the awareness of one’s learning process and one’s own needs, the identification of the opportunities available and the ability to overcome the obstacles to learn effectively “.
+It is “the ability to persevere in learning, to organize one’s learning also through effective management of time and information, both individually and in groups.
+This competence includes the awareness of one’s learning process and one’s own needs, the identification of the opportunities, and the ability to overcome the obstacles to learn effectively “.

 Teaching children the best strategies for their learning means giving them the opportunity, from an early age, to develop the desire and the curiosity to learn always and continuously from all the contexts of life, even from the game.

 The art of learning to learn about Montessori

 Montessori, educationalist, and scientist stated that:

 “if you have learned to learn then you are made to discover” and that “when the hand is trained to work spontaneously, and the will to succeed to overcome an obstacle, the conscience is enriched by something very different from a simple cognition: It is the awareness of one’s value. ”

 This means that if you learn to learn on your own, knowledge becomes meaningful and valuable and not, therefore, merely a mnemonic and abstract learning imposed by someone else.
 For Montessori, the freedom to choose what to learn was precious for her children.
 It meant making them free to aspire, be autonomous, grow, and develop their ideas about the world, use their imagination and creativity in their activities; It was not just a method but an approach to life.